A voice reminder for dementia

 Managed remotely

-Family updates schedules from anywhere — no visit needed.
+Family updates the calendar from anywhere — no visit needed.

 One-button simplicity